1, 22, Asaf Ali Rd, Kucha Pati Ram, Ajmeri Gate, New Delhi

 The Peer Support Team is a vital part of the organization .This team consists of undergraduate and postgraduate students of Psychology who are trained in various aspects pertaining to different domains of peer support by professional psychologists.
 The team takes up Direct Peer support(when the help seeker contacts the team by themselves)and Indirect Online peer support(when help seeker reaches to seek support for someone they know ).
 Peer Supporters act as a bridge between the help seeker and the professional counterpart by referring the case to a mental health practitioner through the expansive database of the on-board professionals which the organization has curated.

-Role of the peer supporters: The Peer support Team undergoes intense training from various professionals for the domain of Peer support in text based format.
+The Peer support Team undergoes intense training from various professionals for the domain of Peer support in text based format.
 The Peer supporters are here to provide emotional support to help seekers .
 A safe and supportive space is provided to explore one’s own thoughts and feelings along with ensuring better accessibility to mental health professionals through the YWP’s; database of professionals.

 For visual: an instagram template can be made to show the introductory conversation with a peer supporter.